zak-automa8e/readai/docs/voice-persona-implementation-plan.md

 -- ============================================
 -- Update existing page_audio table (if needed)
 -- ============================================
--- Add voice_persona_id reference to track which persona was used

 ALTER TABLE page_audio
 ADD COLUMN IF NOT EXISTS voice_persona_id UUID REFERENCES voice_personas(id) ON DELETE SET NULL;